qqrm/rust-hh-feed/README.md

 This keeps the logs short while still printing warnings and errors.

+## Continuous Integration
+Pull requests trigger the `ci.yml` workflow that checks formatting, lint rules, `cargo machete`, and tests.
+Workflows `daily_post.yml` and `manual_post.yml` only build and run the application.

 ## License
 This project is licensed under the [MIT](LICENSE) license.